Dreaming381/Latios-Framework/Documentation~/Core/README.md

 -   Build a `playerloop` with custom preset loops (like one with classical `FixedUpdate` or one with Rendering before Simulation)

-Also, there’s an `ICustomConversionBootstrap` interface which allows you to customize conversion worlds.
-Do you want Psyshock to convert colliders, or are you using Unity Physics exclusively?
-Should the Hybrid Renderer convert skinned meshes, or should Kinemation?
+Also, there’s an `ICustomBakingBootstrap` interface which allows you to customize baking worlds and enable or disable bakers.
+Do you want Psyshock to bake colliders, or are you using Unity Physics exclusively?
+Should Entities Graphics bake skinned meshes, or should Kinemation?
 It used to be a pain to implement these decisions.
 But now you have full control!

+And lastly, there’s `ICustomEditorBootstrap`, so you can customize the Editor World too.
+This is especially useful for custom tooling that requires interactive previews.

 See more: [Customizing the Bootstraps](Customizing%20the%20Bootstraps.md)